How to Evaluate Your Tech Stack as a Solopreneur

 Is the tool worth the cost?

 I place a premium on my free time, so for me, I usually ask myself: "Can this tool save me at least an hour of time every month?"
-If so, then it's probably worth the monthly subscription.
+If so, then it's probably worth the investment in the tool.

 A lot of tools offer free trials in the beginning, but I find that's often not enough time to evaluate the tool.
 I want to really get in the weeds and make sure the tool works with my process.
 If I haven't determined that by the end of the trial period, but I think the tool still has potential, I'll pay for a one-month subscription.
 At the end of the month, if I think the tool is worth the cost, I'll switch to an annual subscription.